Our curriculum prepares residents to provide full-spectrum care for underserved patients in various settings.

 On days off there are lots of opportunities to explore the beautiful bluffs and beaches of Block Island.
 Housing is provided.

-Each year, residents have the opportunity to participate in the medical exchange program between Brown University and Moi University in Eldoret, Kenya.
+Residents have the opportunity to participate in the medical exchange program between Brown University and Moi University in Eldoret, Kenya.
 This robust and longitudinal partnership has been in place since 1998.
 Our residents work collaboratively with Kenyan family medicine residents while rotating on services like inpatient medicine, obstetrics, pediatrics, and outpatient clinics at Webuye County Hospital in rural Kenya.
 This four-week elective emphasizes a thoughtful approach to global health that highlights the importance of partnership, exchange of ideas, and elevation of local voices and knowledge.
 On the weekends residents have the opportunity to explore Kenya, including the potential for trips to birdwatching in Kakamega rainforest, hiking nearby Mount Elgon, or safaris in any of Kenya's beautiful national parks.

 Residents seeking to increase their OB numbers can seek out high-volume electives.
 Some have done this locally at Women & Infants.
 Residents can also apply for away electives in FMOB.